jorge2412/DataLake2/Mobile Development/Xamarin/Session 1 - Exploring Mobile Development/Demo 1.4/Demo 1.4.md

 > <img src="./media/image17.png" width="480" height="185" />

-1. Locate the photos.csv file created by SetupAzureData console app (1).
-This will be located in the root of the C: drive.
+1. Locate the photo.csv file created by SetupAzureData console app (1).
+This will be located in your documents folder.
 Then, click on the Start Upload button (2).

 > <img src="./media/image18.png" width="331" height="440" />